sbonkosky/SeerrBridge/README.md

 🌉 **SeerrBridge** is a browser automation tool that integrates [Jellyseer](https://github.com/Fallenbagel/jellyseerr)/[Overseerr](https://overseerr.dev/) with [Debrid Media Manager](https://github.com/debridmediamanager/debrid-media-manager).
 It listens to movie requests via Overseerr webhook.
 It automates the torrent search and download process using Debrid Media Manager via browser automation, which in turn, gets sent to Real-Debrid.
 This streamlines your media management, making it fast and efficient.

+_Heads up: the BridgeBoard dashboard/UI has been removed—the FastAPI service remains fully functional and exposes the same automation features via API and logs._

 <details>
 <summary>🛠️ Why SeerrBridge?</summary>